Celtic Anabaptist Ministries

 This ministerial office is thus not one of aggrandizement nor self-aggrandizement; the only thing that will be increased, made greater, or elevated is your level of servanthood.
 So, if you have delusions or desires of grandeur, power, or rank, please do not look here.
 We seek to imitate Jesus Christ, not some earthly lord.

-The bishopric in the CAC is a high calling -- but a high calling to a life of servanthood; thus, a person holding this office in the CAC is called not to be served, but to serve.
+The bishopric in the CAC is a high calling -- but a high calling to a life of servanthood; thus, a person holding this office in the CAC is called not to be served, but to serve, and to be a pastor to pastors.

 Special note: The CAC will maintain the bishopric, but, as stated elsewhere on this site, the CAC believes that pastors, lay ministers, and indeed all Christians, being priests, have the right of ordination.
 Also, the CAC in its organization and ministry is not territorial but relational in nature, as was the ancient Celtic Church.
 Considering this, there may be more than one bishop in any given area.